Authorizing external applications

 A server-side application that requires data from your Wild Apricot account.

-A client application that requires authorization of individual Wild Apricot users (e.g. a mobile app).
+A client application that requires the authorization of individual Wild Apricot users (e.g. a mobile app).

 A WordPress site you want to integrate with your Wild Apricot site.
 For more information, see Integrating with WordPress.